smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 From the training data bar graph, it is evident that the images are not evenly distributed.
 The input dataset was enriched with two types of augumentations.

-**Existing Image Augumentation** : Created new images using images extracted from the training dataset and then jittering them.
+a. **Existing Image Augumentation** : Created new images using images extracted from the training dataset and then jittering them.

-**New Image Augumentation** : Created 500 new images for each traffic sign using images downloaded from internet and then jittering them.
+b. **New Image Augumentation** : Created 500 new images for each traffic sign using images downloaded from internet and then jittering them.

 Below are some of the jittered images.